dkvz/garde-theme/README.md

 * Use CamelCase except for attribute names and CSS classes

 # TODO
-[ ] Add text shadow to the headline.
+[X] Add text shadow to the headline.
 [ ] The shadow on the image-bg-overlay should be inward, not outward.
 [ ] Why am I using bootstrap?
-[ ] Try the "display" classes on hero titles.
 [ ] My contact from backend thingy has to be behind HTTPS or it won't work.
 [ ] Add browser check for flex support, redirect to old site otherwise.
 [ ] Check if the bootstrap JS from npm is using ES6, because if it is, I might as well add Babel.